resotto/python3-docker-devenv/README.md

 Time zone:
 ```

-Then, start ssh service in order to connect to this container with ssh.
+Then, please start ssh service in order to connect to this container with ssh.
 ```
 $ service ssh start
 ```

-If you forgot to do this, following message would be displayed when you connect to the container with ssh:
+If you forgot to start ssh service and connected to the container with ssh, following message would be displayed:
 ```
 ssh_exchange_identification: Connection closed by remote host
 ```

-### 5. Connect to the container with X11Forwarding using ssh
+### 5. Connect to the container with X11Forwarding
 At last, it is time for ssh.
-First of all, open ssh-client which is capable of X11Forwarding.
+First of all, open your ssh-client which is capable of X11Forwarding.
 Here, let's assume using [XQuartz](https://www.xquartz.org/) terminal.

 And then, please connect to the container you configured above with ssh.
 ```